We have separate pages for the terms and conditions of our different types of event: see the overview page here.

-If you’re unhappy about someone’s behaviour, then you should ask to speak to the Duty Steward Manager.
+If you’re unhappy about someone’s behaviour, then you should ask to speak to a member.
 They will consult with the Head Steward and decide what to do.
-Given the short duration of the event, we will be looking for a pretty prompt shift in poor behaviour, but as far as possible we think it reasonable to give people being challenged the opportunity to accommodate themselves better.

 Note that just because someone makes you uncomfortable doesn’t mean we will ask them to leave!
 We think that insisting that someone leave the event is a serious matter.
 We will have to feel confident that the party causing offence is wilfully careless about causing distress.
 However, we do reserve the right to refuse admission to anyone we consider poses a risk of harm to others, or to ask a person to leave the event should we consider they pose a risk of harm.

-Since the event is organized by Buddhists, our criteria for gauging harmony are the five Buddhist precepts for lay people.
+Since the event is organized by Buddhists, our criteria for gauging harmony are the five Buddhist precepts.

 We ask you to treat everyone with courtesy, patience and respect under all circumstances.
-It isn’t only on the London Underground that staff are disrespected and insulted: yes it even happens at Buddhafield!
-Most of our crew are volunteers: they don’t deserve to be shouted or sworn at for any reason, but especially just because they’re asking you to do something you feel is inconvenient.
+Most of our crew are volunteers: they deserve to be treated with respect and care.

 - We expect that parents / caregivers bringing children to the Festival are responsible for them at all times they are on site, even if you choose to delegate the care of your child(ren) to another person or group at the Festival.